TEGSEDI is indicated for the treatment of the polyneuropathy of hereditary transthyretin-mediated amyloidosis in adults.

 WARNINGS AND PRECAUTIONS

-TEGSEDI causes reductions in platelet count that may result in sudden and unpredictable thrombocytopenia that can be life-threatening.
+TEGSEDI causes reductions in platelet count at any time during treatment that may result in sudden and unpredictable thrombocytopenia that can be life-threatening.
 In Study 1, platelet counts below 100 x 109/L occurred in 25% of TEGSEDI-treated patients compared with 2% of patients on placebo.
 Platelet counts below 75 x 109/L occurred in 14% of TEGSEDI-treated patients compared with no patients on placebo.
 One patient in a clinical trial experienced a fatal intracranial hemorrhage.
-Do not initiate TEGSEDI in patients with a platelet count below 100 x 109/L. Follow recommended monitoring and treatment recommendations for platelet count.
+Do not initiate TEGSEDI in patients with a platelet count below 100 x 109/L. Monitor platelet count during the entire course of treatment with Tegsedi and for 8 weeks following discontinuation of treatment

 Symptoms of thrombocytopenia can include unusual or prolonged bleeding (eg, petechiae, easy bruising, hematoma, subconjunctival bleeding, gingival bleeding, epistaxis, hemoptysis, irregular or heavier than normal menstrual bleeding, hematemesis, hematuria, hematochezia, melena), neck stiffness, or atypical severe headache.
 Patients and caregivers should be instructed to be vigilant for symptoms of thrombocytopenia and seek immediate medical help if they have concerns.